What is the judicial reform crisis in Israel about?

 Underlying this is strong opposition to the kind of government currently in office - the most right-wing in Israel's history - and to Mr Netanyahu himself.

-Critics say the reforms will shield Mr Netanyahu, who is currently on trial for alleged corruption - charges he denies - and help the government pass laws without any brakes.
+Critics say the reforms will shield Mr Netanyahu, who is currently on trial for alleged corruption - he denies the charges - and help the government pass laws without any brakes.

 What are the legal reforms at the centre of the crisis?